Frequently Asked Questions

 For more information click here.

-The only way to receive digital audio mechanical royalties due to you from DSPs pursuant to the compulsory blanket mechanical license is to register your works with The MLC.
+The only way to receive digital audio mechanical royalties due to you from DSPs operating under the compulsory blanket mechanical license is to register your works with The MLC.

 There are several ways you can register your musical works with The MLC.